forsys-sp/forsysr/README.md

 ```

 The json config file provides a simple way to save and specify
-parameters for running ForSys.
-These parameters can be pass directly
+parameters for running *forsys*.
+These parameters can be passed directly
 within the function.
 See `help(forsys::run)` for the complete arguments

 ``` r